Back Office: Inventory Reports

 2. Reason Type: Select one or more Reason checkboxes from the dropdown (or Select All [default]).
 These were created under Inventory > Adjust Inventory Reasons.

 2. Click Apply.
-The table with the below columns is populated:
+The table with the below columns is populated, organized by Reason Types:

 2. Item Name: Name of the item which was adjusted.

-9. User Name: The username of the selected Store.
+8. User Name: The name of the employee who made the adjustment for the Store.

 Inventory Item History